-Apart from just saying we believe in organic farming, we take action by going through the laborious process of being certified organic through the USDA.
+Apart from just saying she believes in organic farming, Sage Creations Organic Farm takes action by going through the laborious process of being certified organic through the USDA.

 - Examples of what we do on the farm to improve our soil health: No till; implement cover cropping; by intercropping between rows, planting grasses and legumes whenever possible; use of compost; rotating annual crops; use of organic fertilizers which come from plants, animals and mined minerals.